 If you ever tried to make the lamb kibbeh, the work is very labour intensive.
 I recommend the “Arras Kibbeh” from Maureen Abood’s blog.

 What surprised me about this dish is that, although it looks very impressive and has all those intricate flavours combined, it is quick and easy to prepare.
 Really a no fuss recipe.

 This dish is not only vegetarian but also suitable for vegans as well.
 It does not use any animal product.
-Another bonus is that bulgur is gluten free.

 The texture of the dish is quite crumbly and light.
 The mass is mostly bulgur and pureed potato.
 The flavours come from the red pepper paste, pomegranate, onion and parsley.

 The kibbeh spice mix used is combination of cumin and paprika.

 This recipe produces are large plate full of kibbeh about 30, meant for sharing.

 What to serve with Vegetarian Kibbeh?
 When to eat it?

 This dish is usally eated for lunch or dinner in Syria.
 It is not meant to be eaten by itself but part of a bigger meal.
 When I first met Haneen she made she served it with a large plate of rice and meat.
 I was in awe, that I still have the video 😊